Sichii/Chaos-Server/docs/articles/LobbyOptions.md

 ### Servers

-When a client connects to a server, the first thing is displays to the player is a list of available login servers to connect to.
+When a client connects to a server, the first thing it displays to the player is a list of available login servers to connect to.
 When the original game first launched, there were 3 servers, and you would select the server you wanted to connect to at the lobby.
 For each